PaulDHaes/PaulDHaes/README.md

 - The script enables SSH
 - Disables swap memmory -> this is for the degradation prevention of the SD card
 - Does a full update
-- installs all nessesary programs
+- installs all nessesary programs docker, python3 pip and libs for the python script
 - checks if wifi and usb is on and give output on what port the USB is on *if USB port is plugged in to the smart meter then it will print which USB your on handy for telegraf*
 - Does some optimazation for docker
 - Disables the unnescesery stuff like bluetooth ,vnc and telent
 - Updates the kernel
+- Changes the UBS permission to let the telegraf container read the USB port
 - Does docker-compose up command to pull the container and make a config
 - Reboots